 Blown insulation is a great way to insulate your home.
 It’s made of fiberglass, which is a great material for insulating your home.
 When you call Morris-Jenkins out for new insulation, this is what we use.
 One of our experts will lead a tube from our machine outside to your attic.
 This tube allows us to blow insulation directly into your attic, filling in all the nooks and crannies until you’ve got a nice, thick layer of fluffy insulation!

-Instead of manually placing insulation and leaving gaps, using material that’s not good for your family, or risking problems detecting roof leaks one day, blown insulation keeps your family comfortable without any of the risks or complications.
+Instead of manually placing insulation and leaving gaps, using material that’s not good for your family, or risking problems detecting roof leaks one day, blown fiberglass insulation keeps your family comfortable without any of the risks or complications.

-What Is Spray Foam Insulation?
+Spray Foam Insulation

 Spray foam insulation is essentially a sprayable plastic full of glue and chemicals.
 When you spray it, the foam expands to cover cracks and gaps in your attic.
 The thought is that this will prevent heat or cooled air from escaping your home.
 It’s a less common choice for insulating attics, and for good reason.

-This method is a bad idea!
-Not only is it flammable, it’s also full of chemicals like formaldehyde that you don’t want in your family’s home.
-But that’s not where the bad news ends!
-Spray foam insulation also makes it hard to see problems with your roof.
 When you use spray foam insulation, you’re adding it to the roof deck—this is where you’d spot any leaks or damage in your roof.
 With spray foam concealing your view of all that, you could have a roof leak and not know until it’s too late.
 And when it comes time to get a new roof, it’s gonna be really hard to do with the spray foam stuck to the wood ceiling joists.
 Overall, we recommend avoiding spray foam insulation!

 Spray Foam Vs. Blown Insulation

 Spray foam insulation has to be manually sprayed anywhere you want it.
 It’s a tedious way to insulate an attic!
 Instead, you can have Morris-Jenkins come out and blow in insulation.
 You can kick your feet up and relax, and we’ll get your attic insulated in a matter of just a couple hours!
-Not only that, but the blown insulation isn’t going to put nasty chemicals in your home like spray foam will, it won’t hide any future roof leaks, and it’ll do a much better job insulating your home than the spray foam.
+Not only that, but the blown insulation isn’t gonna put nasty chemicals in your home like spray foam will, it won’t hide any future roof leaks, and it’ll do a much better job insulating your home than the spray foam.

-Cellulose insulation is made of ground up newspaper sprayed with fire retardant.
+Cellulose insulation is made of ground-up newspaper or other recycled paper products that are then sprayed with fire retardant.
 At first, this type of attic insulation is fine.
 However, just like your favorite pillow that flattens over time, cellulose insulation also falls flat.
 The material is heavy, and it doesn’t stay thick and fluffy like it should.
 Before you know it, you suddenly have way thinner insulation than you should.
-We see this kind of attic insulation all the time around the greater Charlotte area.
-Because it’s cheap, it’s a go-to for a lot of builders.
-Unfortunately, this type of attic insulation just doesn’t last!

 Cellulose Insulation Vs. Blown Insulation